The lighthouse at Cap Artrutz

 It was grey and cool, but suddenly the sun broke through and the rough scrub that we had reached revealed itself to harbour some butterflies.
 We quickly saw both male and female Clouded Yellows.
-I had never previously noticed that the underside of the forewing has a dark yellow area in the male, but is white in the female.
+The female turns out to be a separate form of the Clouded Yellow, form Helice (Colias croceus ssp. croceus f. helice).

 There was also a nice female Common Blue.

 We passed through a classic drystone wall and headed away from the village.

 Soon we passed a dry stone hut on the left.